Fenton Amberina Swung Vase Value Guide

 How to Identify Fenton Amberina Swung Vase?

-- Look for the distinct Amberina color transition from a deep ruby red at the scalloped rim to a bright orange or yellow base.
+• Look for the distinct Amberina color transition, which shifts from a deep ruby red at the top to a golden orange or yellow base.

 History of Fenton Amberina Swung Vase